 Qi MailTM is an opt-in acupuncture newsletter available by subscription only.
-We neither use nor endorse the use of spam.
-You are welcome to forward Qi MailTM to friends and colleagues at any time.
-You can cancel your subscription at any time.
+We neither use nor endorse the use of spam.,Ć You are welcome to forward Qi MailTM to friends and colleagues at any time.
+You can cancel your subscription at any time by clicking the link at the bottom of this email.

 Not interested in receiving this newsletter anymore?
-Unsubscribe.
+Click Here To Unsubscribe.